Arguggi/heed/README.md

 Every feed will start an update thread that will download and add the latest items to the database and at the same time broadcast to every connected user the number of new items.

-All things SQL works thanks to [opaleye](https://github.com/tomjaguarpaw/haskell-opaleye).
+All things SQL work thanks to [opaleye](https://github.com/tomjaguarpaw/haskell-opaleye).